HomerReid/scuff-em/doc/docs/reference/Geometries.md

 ![SphericalShell](SphericalShell.png)

-Note that the ``MATERIAL PEC`` specification for the inner sphere is actually superfluous -- we could simply have omitted it, because PEC is the default material assumed for ``OBJECT`` clauses.
-On the other hand, if we had instead said ``MATERIAL Vacuum``, then we would be describing an *vacuum* sphere inside our larger silicon sphere -- that is, a spherical *shell* of silicon, as considered in
+Note that the ``MATERIAL PEC`` specification for the inner sphere is actually superfluous---we could simply have omitted it, because PEC is the default material assumed for ``OBJECT`` clauses.
+On the other hand, if we had instead said ``MATERIAL Vacuum``, then we would be describing an *vacuum* sphere inside our larger silicon sphere---that is, a spherical *shell* of silicon, as considered in
 [this <span class="SmallCaps">scuff-scatter</span> example][SphericalShellExample].